Deploy Model

 Overview

-Model deployment in Armada Bridge lets you serve machine learning models as inference APIs so that applications and services can call them for predictions.
+Model deployment in Bridge lets you serve machine learning models as inference APIs so that applications and services can call them for predictions.

-As a Tenant Admin, you can deploy models from the Bridge model catalog, configure GPU resources and rate limits, and expose models via endpoints for tenant users and applications.
+As a Tenant Admin, you can deploy models from Bridge model catalog, configure GPU resources and rate limits, and expose models via endpoints for tenant users and applications.

 This guide covers: